super-flat/lagom-pb/docs/src/main/paradox/write-side.md

 Let us now dive into the details of these components.

-To be able to implement the write side the following dependency is required:
+To be able to implement the write model the following dependency is required:

 @@dependency[sbt,Maven] {
   group="io.superflat"
   artifact="lagompb-core_2.13"
-  version="0.4.0"
+  version="0.8.1"
 }

 ## Commands